Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-Using anchor's `CpiContext` wrapper is much cleaner and it abstracts a lot away, but it's important you understand what's going on under the hood.
+Using Anchor's `CpiContext` wrapper is much cleaner and it abstracts a lot away, but it's important you understand what's going on under the hood.

 Once the `transfer_checked` function has completed, we can start updating our state accounts because that means the transfer has taken place.
 The two accounts we'll want to update are the `pool_state` and `user_entry` accounts, which represent the overall staking pool data and this specific user's data regarding their stake in this pool.

 Since this is the `stake` instruction and the user is transferring tokens into the pool, both values representing the amount the user has staked and the total amount staked in the pool should increase by the `stake_amount`.

-To do this, we will deserialize the `pool_state` and `user_entry` accounts as mutable and increase the `pool_state.amount` and `user_enry.balance` fields by the `stake_amount` using `checked_add()`. `CheckedAdd` is a rust feature that allows you to safely perform mathematical operations without worrying about buffer overflow. `checked_add()` adds two numbers, checking for overflow.
+To do this, we will deserialize the `pool_state` and `user_entry` accounts as mutable and increase the `pool_state.amount` and `user_enry.balance` fields by the `stake_amount` using `checked_add()`. `CheckedAdd` is a Rust feature that allows you to safely perform mathematical operations without worrying about buffer overflow. `checked_add()` adds two numbers, checking for overflow.
 If overflow happens, `None` is returned.

 Lastly, we'll also update the `user_entry.last_staked` field with the current unix timestamp from the `Clock`.
 This is just meant to keep track of the most recent time a specific user staked tokens.